Macedon, New York: Housing

 There were 3,650 occupied housing units in the town, of which 2,831 were owner-occupied units (77.6%), while 819 were renter-occupied (22.4%).
 The homeowner vacancy rate was 1.5% of total units.
 The rental unit vacancy rate was 10.8%.

 Education

 The only schools in Macedon are Palmyra-Macedon Intermediate School, which is part of the Palmyra-Macedon Central School District and the Gananda Central School District, serving households on the western edge of Macedon.

 The Macedon Public Library serves the public as a repository for books, magazines, CDs, and videos that may be loaned out or viewed.
 The library also offers free computer and internet access on site.
 The library is also home to the Bullis Estate Library, a large collection of rare books, personal journals, and letters from the Victorian era family.

-Business

-Most of the businesses in the town are concentrated in four areas.
-Small specialty shops and boutiques are available in the old village on Main Street and near Canandaigua Road.
-The West Wayne plaza on Route 31 between what was the Village of Macedon and the Village of Palmyra also has a selection of shops and restaurants.
-To the west, Lowe's and Wal-Mart Superstores, and the surrounding area near Wayneport has grown more attractive to other businesses and developers.
-Newer businesses in the area include The Purple Painted Lady®, Macedon Family Chiropractic, Twisted Rail Brewing, and Cherry Creek Siding & Windows L.L.C.
-The fourth area surrounds the Gananda planned community offering daily services and offices.
-Macedon is also home to the American regional headquarters of New Delhi-based Jindal Films.